Dominic-Webster/The-Mafia-Game/README.md

 - Priest: You survive death once per game.
 Work with the village to eliminate the killers.
 - Scholar: Your votes in court are tripled.
 Work with the village to eliminate the killers.
 - Serial Killer: Wake up to kill a player every night.
 You win when you're the last person standing.
+- Godfather: On the first night, convert someone to the Mafia.
+Wake up with the other mafia.
+Eliminate the innocents.

 ---